Thejas027/web-dev/README.md

 ## Paytm 💰

 ### Description:

 Make transactions easy with Paytm!
 This project replicates the features of the popular payment platform, allowing users to seamlessly manage their finances.

 ### Contents:

 - `index.html`: Main HTML file for Paytm.
 - `styles.css`: CSS styles for Paytm.
 - `assets/`: Folder containing images, icons, and other assets for the Paytm experience.

 ---

+## Starbucks Landing Page ☕️

+### Description

+Starbucks Landing Page project demonstrates the creation of a captivating landing page for a Starbucks website using HTML, CSS, and JavaScript.

+---

 Feel free to dive in, explore, and have fun with these projects! ✨